Oke-Hermanns/measuring-the-cloud/README.md

 Lean benchmark framework for comparing cloud network and storage performance.

-The current implemented slices are the STACKIT network benchmark path and the first STACKIT storage benchmark slice, both using a persistent benchmark runner VM for private-IP execution:
+The current implemented slices are STACKIT network and storage benchmarks, both using a persistent benchmark runner VM for private-IP execution:

 - provision a small runner VM plus shared network/security plumbing with OpenTofu